asoffer/Icarus/docs/tour.md

 ## Enums and Flags

-An enum is type whose value can be listed as exactly one value from a set of alternatives.
+An enum is a type whose value can be listed as exactly one value from a set of alternatives.
 For instance, we might use an enum to represent the suit in a card game.